jpgaviria2/BTCNutServer/BUILD.md

 - The build script automatically cleans previous builds in the output directory
 - The plugin is always built in Release configuration by default for production use
+- **Production builds use `dotnet publish` to include all dependencies** - this is essential for deployment
 - Debug builds can be created but are not recommended for distribution
 - The `.btcpay` file is a ZIP archive containing the plugin DLL and all dependencies
+- Expected production package size: ~11-12 MB

 ## Support